About this listing

 About the Host, Bill

 I'm a community activist in Boston.
 I'm active in civics with a focus on public health, historic preservation and the environment.
 I'm friendly, outgoing and enjoy the adventures of life.
-I'm a family man who enjoys spending time with my wife and grown children, and enjoy my dog Molly, a Pembroke Welsh Corgi.
+I'm a family man who enjoys spending time with my wife and grown children.
 I enjoy biking and have done a fair amount of international travel.
-Music plays a large role in my life.
-After founding a community health center and working as its CEO for over 30 years, I now work as Vice President for External Relations at Shawmut Design and Construction, a leading national construction management firm.
-I also teach nonprofit management at BU.
+I am the founder of a community health center and co-founded two schools and currently work as CEO of a primary care clinic in Boston.